Top 7 Temples in Koh Samui

 Wat Plai Laem

 The Wat Plai Laem, sometimes also called the Lady Monk Temple, is located in the northern part of the island and is, without a question, one of the most beautiful temples in Koh Samui.
-This marvelous place is absolutely worth seeing and therefore a stop of almost every temple tour.
+This marvelous place is absolutely worth seeing and therefore a stop on almost every temple tour.
 Beautifully situated in the water, these Buddhist-Chinese buildings are a real eye-catcher.
-Particularly breathtaking is the 18-armed Guan Yin statue, which is a popular symbol for compassion and mercy.
+Particularly impressive is the 18-armed Guan Yin statue, which stands for compassion and mercy.
 It is one of the largest Guanyin statues in Thailand and impresses with its detailed carvings.
 But also the huge laughing Buddha and the rest of the temple complex are charming.

 - Opening Hours: This temple is open from morning until evening.